hjwdzh/hjwdzh.github.io/source/_posts/科研/重拓扑/Pointcloud.md

 11. Random internal sampling.
 Sort them, and **If valid**, preserve it Followed by 5-6-7-8.
 12. Edge sampling.
 Sort them, and **If valid**, preserve it Followed by 5-6-7-8.
 13. Recursively do 9-12 for invalid subpatches.

+### Patch status
+The major difficulty is about computing genus for a patch with unstructured point cloud.